datenstrom/yellow/TASKLIST.md

 - [ ] Added support for dynamic loading of JS/CSS files in bundler.
 Better page loading time.
 - [ ] Added support for web forms in Markdown.
 Users can create email contact forms or a feedback/survey forms.
 - [ ] Added support for Wysiwyg editor for Markdown.
 Users can edit websites without much knowledge.
-- [x] Improved website with more information about latest changes.
+- [x] Improved website with more information about product changes.
 Users want to know what's new in one place.
 - [ ] Improved website, Swedish translation for missing help pages.
 Better multi language documentation.
 - [ ] Updated API, YellowPageCollection no longer derives from ArrayObject.
 ArrayObject interface is strange.
 - [x] Updated API, changed content element type notice to general.
 Make it more intuitive.